solo-developer/angular-nepali-datepicker/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About Repo

+This repo is forked from https://github.com/bmnepali/angular-nepali-datepicker and credit to Buddha Man Nepali.

+## Changes
+1. Upgraded angular version from 5 to 8.
+2. Used real datas instead of mock ones.
+3. Minor bug fixes and css customisations.